 The team then passes on your application to the Adjudication team for the final determination.

-The Determinations unit is made up of the Adjudication and the Assessments teams and is led by Assistant Director (Determinations) Michelle Morgan.
+The Determinations unit is made up of the Adjudication and the Assessment teams and is led by Assistant Director (Determinations) Michelle Morgan.

 The Adjudication team makes the final decision about whether a security licence will be granted and manages the ongoing monitoring of licence holders.
 If a licence holder fails to comply with any law or acts in a way that is of concern, the Adjudication team decides if the licence will be suspended or revoked and takes appropriate action.